datarootsio/.github/README.md

 ### Templates

 - [ml-skeleton-py](https://github.com/datarootsio/ml-skeleton-py): An opinionated project template that allows you to get started on a new machine learning project.
+- [skeleton-pyspark](https://github.com/datarootsio/skeleton-pyspark): An opinionated project template that allows you to get started on an ETL job with PySpark.

 ### Models